 Singapore companies keen to embark on joint-innovation projects with German companies can receive support by participating in a joint call for proposals for Germany-Singapore technological R&D projects.

-AiF Projekt GmbH is the authorised project management agency for the Central Innovation Programme for SMEs (ZIM) to foster market-driven technology-based R&D projects by individuals and/or cooperation networks in all technologies and sectors.
+BMWi and its coordinator AiF Projekt GmbH have set up the Central Innovation Programme for SMEs (ZIM) to foster market-driven technology-based R&D projects by individuals and/or cooperation networks in all technologies and sectors.
 ZIM is Germany’s largest innovation funding programme for SMEs.

 The project consortium must involve at least one Singapore SME and one German SME, independent from each other.
 Each project partner should contribute no more than 70% of total project contribution.

 Under this programme, Enterprise Singapore will support up to 70% of the Singapore company’s total qualifying project costs.
 To qualify for support, the Singapore applicant must fulfil all of the following requirements: